ravneet03/eth-avax/README.md

 ## Description

-This project is a Ethereum baesd smart contract coded in soldity for any Token of your choice .
+This project is a Ethereum baesd smart contract coded in soldity.
 It shows the use of reqire(), assert(), revert() statements
 ## Getting Started

 ### Installing